yetibot/yetibot-dashboard/README.md

 yarn version --patch
 ```

 This creates a commit and git tag.
-Simply `git push` after and Travis will
+Now simply `git push` and Travis will
 deploy the new package.